Stake Persistence with Kiln, enterprise-grade staking

 Why should you stake your assets?

-When you stake your tokens you can make secure and predictable yields through a process that is well-calculated and efficient.
+When you stake your tokens you can get secure and predictable rewards through a process that is well-calculated and efficient.
 Tokens produced during the process of consensus come from the blockchain’s natural inflation of its currency.
 This is something that can be foreseen.
 While staking XPRT you have the opportunity to make rewards while securing the network.

 - Put your treasury to work